 \section{Introduction}

-The study of the size of the least non-trivial integral solution to homogeneous quadratic Diophantine inequalities is often referred to as the \textit{quantitative Oppenheim conjecture}; it has undergone significant developments over the past twenty years, arguably going back to the seminal works of Bentkus and G\"otze \cite{bentkus-goetze:1997} and Eskin, Margulis and Mozes \cite{Eskin-Margulis-Mozes:1998}.
+The study of the size of the least non-trivial integral solution to homogeneous quadratic Diophantine inequalities is often referred to as the \textit{quantitative Oppenheim conjecture}; it has undergone significant developments over the past twenty years, starting with the seminal results of Bentkus and G\"otze \cite{bentkus-goetze:1997} and Eskin, Margulis and Mozes \cite{Eskin-Margulis-Mozes:1998}.
 Still, at present the classical result of Birch and Davenport \cite{birch-davenport:1958a} provides the sharpest known bounds within the class of diagonal forms.
-In the present paper we shall consider non-singular, indefinite, diagonal quadratic forms $Q[m] \defi q_1 m_1^2 + \ldots + q_d m_d^2$ of signature $(r,s)$ with $d = r+s \ge 5$ variables and generalize the result of Birch and Davenport to this class: We significantly improve the explicit bounds, established by Birch and Davenport, in terms of the signature $(r,s)$ by means of Schlickewei's work \cite{Schlickewei:1985} on the size of small zeros of integral quadratic forms (see Theorem \ref{MainTheorem}).
-In general, we expect the size of the least solution in the real case to be almost as good as in the integral case and, in fact, the result obtained here reflects this heuristic viewpoint.
+In the present paper we consider non-singular, indefinite, diagonal quadratic forms $Q[m] := q_1 m_1^2 + \ldots + q_d m_d^2$ of signature $(r,s)$ with $d = r+s \ge 5$ variables and generalize the result of Birch and Davenport to this class: We significantly improve the explicit bounds, established by Birch and Davenport, in terms of the signature $(r,s)$ by means of Schlickewei's work \cite{Schlickewei:1985} on the size of small zeros of integral quadratic forms (see Theorem \ref{MainTheorem}).
+In general, we expect the size of the least solution for real coefficients to be almost as good as for integral coefficients and, in fact, the result obtained here reflects this heuristic viewpoint.